What does licensing a private postsecondary educational institution mean?

 Are there consequences for not obtaining a license or exemption status in New Mexico?

-Each private post-secondary institution or career school that qualifies as having a "presence" in New Mexico must obtain a license.
-"Presence" is defined as: offering courses, programs or degrees on site or from a geographical site in New Mexico or maintaining an administrative, corporate or other address in the state.
+Each private postsecondary institution or career school that qualifies as having a “presence” in New Mexico must obtain a license.
+“Presence” is defined as: offering courses, programs or degrees on site or from a geographical site in New Mexico or from a geographical site in New Mexico or maintaining an administrative, corporate or other address in the state.
 Please refer to the application forms and rules below.

 This surety bond form must be used and may not be altered in its context.

 Licenses are renewed annually.
-License renewal applications and supporting documents for fiscal year 2014 are due at NMHED on or before June 17, 2013.
+License renewal applications and supporting documents are due at NMHED on or before August 1.

-The Demographic Data Report is due July 17, 2013.
-It may be submitted with the License Renewal Application or under separate cover.
+The annual reporting of Demographic Data Report is due August 1.
+It may be submitted with the License Renewal application, second year Provisional Approval to Operate application or under separate cover.